seanahmad/DE4S_Model/README.md

 # DE4S_Model
 DE4S is a timeseries forecasting model capable of forecasting time-varying seasonal structures.
-The model is still under development, however it has been shown to succesfully forecast with comparable to superior accuracy of other widely used forecasting methods.
+The model is still under development, however it has been shown to succesfully forecast with competitive accuracy when compared to other widely used forecasting methods.

 To run a forecast, required parameters are a dataframe containing the exogenous variable and a date column (df), and exogenous variable name (exog), a date header (date), the initial level (level), level smoothing (alpha), trend (trend), and trend smoothing (beta) parameters. <br><br>